A Personal Alcohol Licence authorises an individual to supply alcohol or allow the supply of alcohol in accordance with a premises licence.

 Please read the guidance notes [PDF 166KB] before applying.
 When submitting your application you must provide:

 - A criminal conviction certificate which cannot be more than one calendar month old.
-A Basic Disclosure certificate can be obtained from Disclosure Scotland.
-If you have any relevant offences [PDF 100KB], a copy of your application will be sent to Lancashire Constabulary who may object to the grant of the licence.
+A Basic Disclosure certificate can be obtained from the Disclosure and Barring Service.
+If you have any relevant offences a copy of your application will be sent to Lancashire Constabulary who may object to the grant of the licence.

 - 2 passport sized photographs - one must be certified as a true likeness of you.

 - A completed application form for a Personal Licence [PDF 111KB] which includes the disclosure of convictions and declaration